Believe What You Say

 "Believe What You Say" is a song written by Dorsey Burnette and Johnny Burnette and performed by Ricky Nelson.
-The song reached #4 on the Billboard Hot 100, #6 on the R&B chart, and #10 on the country chart in 1958.
-The song appeared on his 1959 album, Ricky Sings Again.
+The song reached No. 4 on the Billboard Hot 100, No. 6 on the R&B chart, and No. 10 on the country chart in 1958.
+The song appeared on his 1959 album, Ricky Sings Again, with additional backing vocals.
 The song also appeared on his 1970 album, In Concert at the Troubadour, 1969.

-The Burnette brothers along with Joe Campbell sit on Nelson's home steps to get a meeting with him.
+The Burnette brothers along with Joe Campbell sat on Nelson's home steps to get a meeting with him.
 Their persistence and their work impressed Nelson, and he agreed to record the song.
-This is the first recording that Nelson recorded with musicians James Burton, James Kirkland, Richie Frost, and Gene Garf.
+This is the first recording that Nelson recorded with musicians James Burton, James Kirkland, Richie Frost, and Gene Garf as a unit, however Burton had played rhythm guitar on Nelson's previous single, "Waitin' in School" (backed with "Stood Up").